Go to our Facebook page to see current animals needing adoption.

 Spay/Neuter Certificates available for Onslow County residents.
 Submit an application from this website.

-low cost spay and neuter vouchers for qualified Onslow residents and provide
+program of low cost spay and neuter vouchers for qualified Onslow residents who

-insight and information regarding affordable spay/neuter clinics for domestic
+and information regarding affordable spay/neuter clinics for domestic animals

-animals and feral cats.
-Offering continued emphasis on education and public
+and feral cats.
+Offering continued emphasis on education and public awareness

-awareness of current legislation regarding animal welfare issues, and a
+of current legislation regarding animal welfare issues.A commitment to facilitate and empower our county residents, acting as an

 HELPING ANIMALS AND THE PEOPLE THAT LOVE THEM.